-Yes, it is possible to hide from night vision camera.
+Yes, it is possible to hide from night vision camera and thermal imaging cameras.
 We would be discussing two methods and they include:

 Military Camouflaging: Scientists have developed various models of military camouflage that’s covered with carefully crafted patterns which reflect infrared lights and blend the person wearing it with the environment.
 This type of protection doesn’t always work, because of random elements like weather or different environments.